yuxu-1/yuxu_personal_page/content/authors/yuxu/_index.md

 # Interests to show in About widget
 interests:
-  - Deep learning in Bioinformatics
+  - Deep learning in Genomics
-  - Computational Biology
+  - Bioinformatics
   - AI in Drug Discovery

 # Education to show in About widget